krishealty/WhoKnows/README.md

 Developed by [krishealty](https://github.com/krishealty/)<br>
 For full information, check out this [WhoKnows Wiki](https://github.com/krishealty/WhoKnows/wiki/)

 This product is subject to the terms detailed in the license agreement.
-For more information about WhoKnows visit:

 If you have any questions, comments or concerns regarding WhoKnows, please consult the documentation prior to contacting one of the developers.
 Your feedback is always welcome.